Compiling VPIC

 Optimization Options

 VPIC has compilation flags for enabling/disabling various optimizations.
-VPIC will automatically selct optimizations settings.
+VPIC will automatically select optimizations settings based on hardware targets according to developer experience.
 Users can supply their own settings for potentially better performance.
 The optimization options are as follows:

 1. VPIC_ENABLE_AUTO_TUNING=ON